kdl-org/kdl/tests/README.md

 If you think the disagreement is due to a genuine error or oversight in the KDL specification, please open an issue explaining the matter and the change will be considered for the next version of the KDL spec.

+# Benchmarks

+The `benchmarks` folder contains some large or gnarly documents intended to be used to stress-test your parser and help with profiling.
+They are intentionally not part of the testsuite, and just provided for your own personal benefit.